jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

 If you load your browser again, you'll see that everything still works.
 If you need a primer on the ES6 module syntax, I covered it [previously on the site](http://javascriptplayground.com/blog/2014/06/es6-modules-today/).

+## Advantages over RequireJS or Browserify

+This approach of jspm + SystemJS offers a number of advantages over other solutions such as Require or Browserify.
+With RequireJS, you have to install it through a tool such as Bower, but then manage the mappings and namings of the modules manually.
+With jspm, you very rarely have to edit the configuration, it is just done for you.
+In the cases where jspm isn't able to do it all for you, you can manually override and add to the jspm registry, fixing the problem for you and for others.

+The primary benefit over Browserify is that you do not need any form of build tool or task running all the time every time you change a file.
+Because it's all run and compiled (in development, anyway), in the browser, there's much less tooling or set up required.
+Compilation through Traceur for your ES6 files is all done for you.

 ## Conclusion

 The combination of jspm and SystemJS is a powerful one, in particular when combined with the new module syntax in ES6.
 In future tutorials we will look more at structuring applications and defining your own modules and use jspm to bundle our application into one file that can be used in production.

+Thank you to [Guy Bedford](http://twitter.com/guybedford), [Oliver Ash](http://twitter.com/oliverjash) and [Sebastien Cevey](http://twitter.com/theefer) for their time spent reviewing this blog post.